- Lee Huffstutler, Chief AccountantPhone: 813-274-7850Fax: 813-274-8127

 The Infrastructure and Mobility Administration seeks to elevate the City of Tampa, as a national leader of Utilities, Solid Waste Services, Mobility, Construction Management, Facilities Maintenance, and Fleet Management in the country and to provide the highest quality municipal infrastructure and services to our customers

 The Deputy Administrator of Infrastructure Services seeks to elevate the City of Tampa as a national leader of Facilities Maintenance, Fleet Management, and Solid Waste production and services in the country and to provide the highest quality municipal infrastructure services to our customers

 The Logistics and Asset Management Department provides a variety of services directly to citizens, such as providing safe, reliable and efficient public parking and provides services to other city departments; i.e. the coordination of city-wide public facility maintenance and contract construction, city-wide vehicle maintenance and repairs.
-The department is comprised of the following divisions: Facility Management, Fleet Maintenance, and Parking.
+The department is comprised of the following divisions: Facility Management and Fleet Maintenance.

 The Marketing & Communications Division works behind the scenes to develop City messaging and programs that effectively communicate the City's goals, accomplishments, and projects with a unique emphasis on the City's six strategic focus areas.

 - Jane Castor, MayorPhone: 813-274-8251Fax: 813-274-7050